exstrim401/MumbleLink/README.md

 If you are player, this mod should automatically be downloaded when you join the server.

-If you are server host, you can download latest version on the mod from the [Mod Page](https://mods.vintagestory.at/mumblelink) or [GitHub Releases](https://github.com/Dmitry221060/MumbleLink/releases).
+If you are server host, you can download latest version on the mod from the [Mod Page](https://mods.vintagestory.at/mumblelinkexs).

 To install, put the `.zip` file you downloaded into the mods folder **without extracting it**.